harrywang/iching-book/docs/index.md

 When, in a given situation, the time is not ripe for further progress, the best thing to do is to wait quietly, without ulterior designs.
 If one acts thoughtlessly and tries to push ahead in opposition to fate, success will not be achieved.

-index

-26. Ta Ch'u / The Taming Power of the Great
+## 26. Ta Ch'u / The Taming Power of the Great

 above KêN KEEPING STILL, MOUNTAIN below CH'IEN THE CREATIVE, HEAVEN